open-source-labs/Chromogen/package/README.md

 npm i chromogen
 ```

+Click here if you're looking to test Hooks.

+## ChromogenObserver (Recoil)
 Before using Chromogen, you'll need to make two changes to your application:
   1. Import the `<ChromogenObserver />` component as a child of `<RecoilRoot />`
   1. Import `atom` and `selector` functions from Chromogen instead of Recoil